FamilySearch/gedcomx-rs/specifications/rs-specification.md

 The `Link` data type defines a representation of an available transition from one application state to another.
 The base definition of a link is provided by [RFC 5988](http://tools.ietf.org/html/rfc5988).

-Instances of `Link` can be reasonably expected as extension elements to any GEDCOM X data type.
+Instances of `Link` can be reasonably expected as extension elements to any GEDCOM X data type, except data types that are defined by the GEDCOM X Conceptual Model to explicitly restrict extension properties.

 ### identifier